camusdb/camusdb.github.io/docs/database-branching.md

 [Configuration](/docs/configuration).
 The default is 300,000 milliseconds, which is 5 minutes.

+A temporary renewal lapse can recover while the hold remains registered.
+Once a hold is removed from the replicated registry, however, CamusDB treats the branch as permanently unprotected because inherited history may already have been reclaimed.
+Reads and writes that would consult the branch's ancestry fail closed with `CADB0539` `BranchSnapshotProtectionLost` (HTTP 410).
+Recreate the branch from the parent instead of trusting a partial inherited view.

 In cluster mode, CamusDB fences a drop of a parent against a concurrent creation of a branch.
 The fence can fail to acquire, and its state can be indeterminate.
 The drop then fails closed, with a retryable error.
 CamusDB does not purge a